mimoduo/raven/README.md

 # Raven

-> Raven is a *refined and flexible* **static blog generator** fed with Markdown and processed with gulp, pug, and sass built with lightning, simplicity, and awesomeness in mind.
+> Raven is a *theme-able and flexible* **static blog generator** fed with Markdown and processed with gulp, pug, and sass built with lightning, simplicity, and awesomeness in mind.

 ## Features